The Quantum Steeplechase: Acknowledgement

 \section{Acknowledgement}

 Our deepest gratitude to Prof. Duncan Haldane for sharing his valuable views and opinions.
 We would also like to thank former research scholar of IIT Guwahati, Dr. V. Meera for her prior collaboration.
-We also express our sincere gratitude to Dr. Amarendra Sarma and Prof. Diptiman Sen for their useful inputs and suggestions. \\ \mbox{ } \\ The idea, formalism and calculations of the present work belong to GSS.
-Co-author JPD verified all the claims made in this work independently and found alternative routes to obtaining the same results.
-Co-author CC was involved in a similar verification for part of the work in its early stages.
+We also express our sincere gratitude to Dr. Amarendra Sarma, Dr. Diptiman Sen, Dr. Navinder Singh, Dr. G. Baskaran and Dr. Amit Kumar Agarwal for their useful inputs and suggestions. \mbox{ }